Society of Saint Vincent de Paul: St. Vincent de Paul Charity Shop

 The St. Vincent de Paul Society runs charity shops in many countries including Australia, New Zealand, the United States, Ireland, and Canada.
 These shops are organized by local chapters in St. Louis, Cincinnati area with 7, Omaha, Nebraska, Dayton, Ohio, Des Moines, Iowa, Florida, California, Baton Rouge, Pennsylvania with 24, Western Oregon, Georgia, Arizona, Idaho, and Western Washington.
-Items from clothing to automobiles are sold for a small price, often with home pick-up for large items.
+Items from clothing to automobiles are sold for market price.
 Money, and many times donated items, are distributed to the poor.